mateodelnorte/sourced/README.md

 ### Entity.mergeProperty(type, name, fn)
-Convenience function to store references to functions that should be run when mergin a particular property.
+Convenience function to store references to functions that should be run when merging a particular property.

 **Kind**: static method of <code>[Entity](#Entity)</code>
 **See**: mergeProperties